victor-david/camera-eye/src/Camera.App/Ffmpeg/README.md

 https://ffmpeg.zeranoe.com/builds/

 Download the shared versions (both x86 and x64), and extract the .dlls (don't need the .exes) into the corresponding x86 / x64 directory.
+There's a total of eight .dlls from FFMPEG, plus:

 **libffmpeghelper.dll** - This file *is* included in the respository.
 It's not part of FFMPEG, but comes from: